-The school can easily upload Microsoft Forms to the cloud.
-The information can be accessed from any location and from any type of device (laptop, mobile phone, tablet, etc).
+Microsoft Teams can be accessed from any location and from any type of device (laptop, mobile phone, tablet, etc).

 The cloud service provider cannot do anything with the school's data unless they have been instructed by the school.
 The schools Privacy Notice will be updated especially with reference to the storing of pupil and workforce data in the cloud.